Palmyrena

 Palmyrena or Palmyrene (from Ancient Greek Παλμυρηνή Palmurēnḗ; Palmyrena, short for Syria Palmyrena, lit.
 'Palmyrene Syria' or regio Palmyrena, lit. 'the Palmyrene region'), also referred to as Solitudines Palmyrenae (lit. 'the Palmyrene solitudes') in Latin sources, was the vast region surrounding and controlled from the ancient city of Palmyra, in Syria.
 Archeological research dedicated to Palmyrena (and not just Palmyra) truly began in the first half of the 20th century, conducted by Alois Musil, Antoine Poidebard and Daniel Schlumberger.

 History

-Originally inhabited by Arameans who spoke Aramaic, Palmyrena, like all of Aram, was later invaded and ruled by the neighboring Neo-Assyrian Empire and afterwards influenced by the Achaemenid Empire.
+Originally inhabited by Arameans who spoke Aramaic, Palmyrena, like all of Aram, was later conquered by the neighboring Neo-Assyrian Empire and afterwards ruled by the Achaemenid Empire.
 By the 1st century BCE, Palmyra became a client city of the Roman Empire and became part of the Roman province of Syria.
 In 194 CE, Palmyra became part of Syria Phoenice as a result of the division of Syria by Septimius Severus.
 In the 3rd century CE, under Queen Zenobia, the city led a short-lived breakaway state known as the Palmyrene Empire, controlling much of the Eastern Mediterranean before being reconquered by Rome.